Procedure to Appeal a Final Grade

 Approved by the Faculty Senate in Spring 2019

 This procedure is predicated on the assumption that instructors are always the most appropriate judges of how students perform academically.
-Therefore, this appeal process applies only in cases in which a student believes her/his final course grade was determined in an arbitrary, capricious or prejudicial manner.
+Therefore, this appeal process applies only in cases in which a student believes their final course grade was determined in an arbitrary, capricious or prejudicial manner.
 Only final course grades may be appealed.
 Failure of—or dissatisfaction with—a course, are not sufficient grounds to appeal a final grade.

 Arbitrary, capricious or prejudicial grading is defined as: